 In the morning, he woke and ate some of the bread he’d brought for the journey.
 There wasn’t much.
 He stretched his arms and legs, which ached more than they’d ever ached before.
 The young writer was no longer young.

-A woodcutter came down the road leading an ox-cart.
+A woodcutter came across the bridge leading an ox-cart.
 He slowed in front of the sprawled writer.
 “Are you hurt?” he asked.

-The writer glanced over to the river.
-The water was running fast and dark.
-He made his choice.
-He lied: “I am a pilgrim from far away,” he said, “and I have come to spend my life in prayer and meditation here, in this spot, where the river meets the road.”
+“I am a pilgrim from far away,” he lied, “and I have come to spend my life in prayer and meditation here, in this spot, where the river meets the road.”

 The woodcutter frowned and glanced around.
 “It’s not much of a spot, is it?”